josh17-92/jenkins-fundamentals/readme.md

 # Jenkins-fundamentals
-This training covers a basic setup of Jenkins, using a container environment hosted by Docker.
+This training covers a basic setup of Jenkins, using a containerized environment hosted by Docker.
 Still, you can also install Jenkins directly on your machine using a Jenkins .war file, Tomcat, or Maven.

 ## Installation
 ### Build the Jenkins BlueOcean Docker Image (or pull and use the one I'm using)